-The FAS is not determined by a mere average of Wages in either 1 or 2 on the previous page.
+The FAS is not determined by a mere average of Wages in either 1 or 2 above.
 Due to a provision in law referred to as the Kingston Limitation, Wages earned in any one year used in the FAS computation cannot exceed the average of the previous four years by more than 10%.
 If the Wages earned in one year of the FAS exceeds the average of the previous four years by more than 10%, the amount in excess of 10% is excluded from the FAS computation.

-The example below and continued on the next page illustrates the Kingston Limitation and FAS based on hypothetical Wages:
+The following example illustrates the Kingston Limitation and FAS based on hypothetical Wages: